Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ3: Available Tools and Datasets

-To investigate the quality of the datasets for specialized for misconfiguration troubleshooting, we collected the datasets from the previous studies and compare them with the real-world dataset we present in this paper.
-In total, we find that \textit{only 5 out of 49 studies used publicly available datasets, among which 4 studies used the same dataset~\cite{misdataset-xu}, and one study focused on multi-configuration errors~\cite{2023MMD}}.\footnote{The experiments were conducted in December 2024.}
+To investigate the quality of the datasets for misconfiguration troubleshooting, we collected the datasets from previous studies and compared them with the real-world dataset we collected in this paper.
+In total, we find that \textit{only {6} out of \TODO{60} studies used publicly available datasets, among which 4 studies used the same dataset~(Xu et al.~\citeyear{xu2015knobs}), one study only focused on multi-option errors~(Zhou et al.~\citeyear{2023MMD}), and another study used the dataset with crafted errors~(Wen et al.~\citeyear{2024SlsDetector}).}\footnote{The experiments were conducted in December 2024.}

 {\Cref{dataset_cmp} shows the statistics of the datasets.
-First, it can be seen that all three datasets contain real-world misconfigurations.
-Specifically, one previous dataset contains 98 real-world configuration errors upon 3 software targets~\cite{misdataset-xu}.
-Another previous dataset~\cite{2023MMD} contains 14 real-world misconfigurations and 8 manually crafted ones for 4 software targets.
-In this work, we collected a dataset comprising 823 real-world configuration errors on 7 software targets.
-Second, both of the two existing datasets were not labeled with the root causes of the misconfigurations.
-They were equipped with the descriptions of the issues.
+First, it can be seen that all three datasets contain real-world misconfiguration issues.
+Specifically, one dataset contains 98 real-world configuration errors for three research targets~(Xu~et al.~\citeyear{misdataset-xu}).
+The dataset of MMD~(Zhou et al.~\citeyear{2023MMD}) contains 14 real-world misconfigurations and 8 manually crafted ones for four research targets.
+The dataset of SlsDetector~(Wen et al.~\citeyear{2024SlsDetector}) includes 26 injected configuration errors and 58 real-world misconfigurations collected from Github issues.
+In this work, we collected a dataset comprising {772} real-world configuration issues on 7 research targets.
+Second, only one existing dataset provides root cause labels for misconfigurations.
+The datasets proposed by Xu et al.~(\citeyear{misdataset-xu}) and Zhou et al.~(\citeyear{2023MMD}) only provide descriptions of misconfiguration issues without annotating their root causes.
+The other dataset~(Wen et al.~\citeyear{2024SlsDetector}) labels the misconfigurations with concrete root cause in code-level.
+It does not follow a systematic taxonomy of misconfiguration root causes.
 In our dataset, each case has its own ID, year, software name, link, description, and the type/subtype of root cause.
-Finally, since the existing datasets do not provide the reproduced misconfiguration cases, we implemented 6 real-world software misconfigurations and wrapped them in Docker containers so that they can be directly used~\cite{misdataset}. }
+Finally, since the existing datasets do not provide the reproduced misconfiguration cases, we implemented 6 real-world software misconfigurations and wrapped them in Docker containers so that they can be directly used\footnote{\url{https://github.com/anabioticsoul/misconfiguration\_datasets}}.}